-Table 2 Response times defined by the SLA between EMI and EGI
+Table 2 Response times defined by the SLAs between EGI and EMI, and between EGI and IGE

-The majority of Product Teams formerly gathered within the EMI have pledged to continue supporting and/or developing their respective products.
+The majority of Product Teams formerly gathered within the EMI or IGE have pledged to continue supporting and/or developing their respective products.
 They have likewise pledged to continue serving support requests registered through GGUS.

 In a survey organized in April 2013, Product Teams were also asked to declare their target response times for service tickets received through GGUS.
 The teams were requested to sign up for one of 3 pre-defined response time levels, build up from the values selected in the former SLAs.
 Results of the survey are summarized in Table 3.
-Most Product Teams, representative of core products used within the EGI infrastructure, have pledged to provide reaction times of no more that five days for all levels of severity.
+Most Product Teams, representative of core products used within the EGI infrastructure, have pledged to provide reaction times of no more than five days for all levels of severity.
 Among them, however, over ½ also declared that they would react within one working day to higher-severity issues.